 Next, set the Network security: LAN Manager authentication level to Send NTLMv2 response only.
 Refuse LM if you're using a home network.
 This prevents using older and easy-to-crack authentication methods while accessing shared resources.

 Please remember that you must set the same authentication level for all Windows computers on your network - otherwise, file and printer sharing will not work.

 Other settings in Local Security Policy are good by default, so we just need to enforce the policies we changed (again, do not mess with settings not described here, they can easily make your computer inoperable and ruin your day or even week!).

 To do that, right-click on the Security Settings on the top of the left pane and click Reload.

-In case you used Local Group Policy console instead, it is best to restart your computer for all changes to take effect.
+In case you used the Local Group Policy console instead, open Run dialog (Windows Key+R), type gpupdate /force, and click OK.
+You can also restart your computer for the same effect.